Credit: INAP Covers Report – Illustrator Derrill Shuttleworth

 Updates to Global Acid Rock Drainage Guide (GARD Guide)

 The GARD Guide is intended as a state-of-practice summary of the leading practices and technology to assist mine operators and regulators to address issues related to sulphide mineral oxidation.
 The GARD Guide is a living document and requires periodic updates and this was started in 2017.
 The first step was a detailed review of the existing chapters by global experts to identify gaps and to prioritize the chapters requiring updating.
 Chapter 7, Treatment, was the first of the chapters to be selected and this work, a collaboration between Klohn Crippen Berger and Golder, was completed in July 2021 and can be downloaded here.

-One of the gaps that was identified was the integration of recent developments in mine closure and sustainability to the GARD Guide.
-It was agreed that a dedicated chapter on “Mine Closure / Sustainability” would be added to the GARD Guide.
-Golder was awarded the contract in early 2021 and this dedicated chapter will significantly raise the profile of this area and provide a more focussed and holistic view for stakeholders and users of the Guide.
+One of the gaps that was identified by the experts was the integration of mine closure and sustainability to the GARD Guide.
+A dedicated chapter on “Mine Closure / Sustainability” is being prepared by WSP-Golder.
+This chapter will significantly raise the profile of this area and provide a more focussed and holistic view for stakeholders and users of the Guide.

-The next chapter to be updated will be Chapter 6 – Prevention and Mitigation has also begun.
+Work on the update to Chapter 6 - Prevention and Mitigation has also begun.
 The contract was awarded to WSP-Golder in late 2022.
 The update for Chapter 8 Monitoring is also planned for 2023.
-As a result of the various chapter updates, changes to the GARD Guide website are also planned for 2022.
+As a result of the various chapter updates, changes to the GARD Guide website have also been started.
 Please consult the GARD Guide web page for complete project details.

 INAP has launched a webinar series that aims to provide a mechanism for INAP member companies to share new technical knowledge on a more frequent basis.
 In addition, it would provide access to an expanded audience who do not typically attend AMD/ARD management related conferences or presentations and would introduce INAP to non-member companies with the goal to increase membership by demonstrating value.
 Mine Waste Management (MWM) of Perth, Australia was hired to coordinate and host the webinars.
 The webinars are presented in two different time slots, which allows participants to select the session that best suits their time zone.